lucaspere/rust_projects/sixty_challenge_days/day-4.md

 # Day-4: Build a (Basic) Linked List - 25-02-2024

 ## Exercises
+hat's the spirit!
+Here's the plan for Day 4, where we'll turn the concepts from yesterday into working Rust code.

+Objective: Build a (Basic) Linked List

+**Recap: We'll briefly review:**
+- The mental model of nodes, data, and pointers.
+-  Why linked lists help us overcome limitations of arrays or fixed structs.

+**Node Implementation:**
+- You'll define the Node struct with likely these fields:
+    - data: T (Generic type 'T' to make it flexible)
+    - next: ``Option<Box<Node<T>>>`` (The magic of ownership in action!)
+- Discussion: Why do we use Option and Box here?
+We'll break down how these are critical for Rust-style safe memory management in our linked list.

+**List Struct:**
+- We'll define a struct called ``LinkedList<T>`` to represent the overall list.
+For now, i- might just have a head: ``Option<Box<Node<T>>>`` field to track the start of the chain of nodes.

+**Simple Operations:**
+- add_to_head: A method on ``LinkedList`` to add a new node at the beginning of the list.
+This will involve manipulating the next pointers and safely handling ownership.
+- iter (maybe): If time allows, we'll start thinking about how to iterate over a linked list in Rust (borrowing concepts!).
+This is where we might introduce the idea of a temporary reference.

+Pointers in Rust

+It's a bit of a mind-bender at first, but today, let's focus on these aspects:
+- ``Box<T>``: Think of it as "owning a value on the heap."
+This is crucial for nodes to own their next node.
+- ``Option<T>``: For representing the possible absence of a node (the end of our list).
+This prevents null pointer issues.

+## My Answers
 ### Recap: Review
 #### The mental model of nodes, data, and pointers.
 The nodes represent a *Node* that holds a data of the list and a pointer (reference) to the next ``Node`` in the list.
 With that logic, the List can be Linked between ``Nodes``.